kksvt/obrandomizer/esp/Readme.txt

 * added a GUI application to facilitate config creation
 * added oExcludeUnplayableItems - if it's set to 1, then armors marked as unplayable won't take part in the randomization
 * added a fixed seed option (oSeed).
 Leave it empty to have a random seed every launch
+* added an experimental option to save and load seed randomization data (oSaveSeedData).
+Requires oSeed to be non-empty
-* added oRandomizeStats - if it's set to 1, it will randomize non-essential actors' basic attributes (strength, dexterity...) and skills (blade, blunt...); 2 will aslo randomize essential actors
+* added oRandomizeStats - if it's set to 1, it will randomize non-essential actors' basic attributes (strength, dexterity...) and skills (blade, blunt...); 2 will also randomize essential actors
 * oRandContainers now has three options (0 - disabled, 1 - randomize every item into an item of the same time, 2 - randomize every item without restrictions) and is separate from actors' oRandInventory
 * fixed a minor bug in the oRandInventory 2 when randomizing bows and staves
 * oRandomizeAttrib and oRandomizeAttribEssential are now merged into one setting (oRandomizeAttrib; 0 - disabled, 1 - only non-essential, 2 - all)
 * removed a debug print previously displayed when re-enabling manually randomized creatures
 * spells used by actors are now randomized on launch
-* fixed randomized creatures' aggression adjustment
+* tweaked randomized creatures' aggression adjustment
+* fixed a bug with randomizing creatures when loading a different save within the same session
+* newly randomized creatures will now retain their weapons

 v1.0.5:
 * special thanks to razorblade457 for his bug reports and testing